Camel kills two men on Tennessee farm, attacks cop car

 As deputies were attempting to load one of the victims into a waiting ambulance, the camel emerged and again started to attack.
 This time it targeted a Sheriff’s Office vehicle.

-“It was at this time officers had to put the camel down for the safety of everyone on scene,” Obion County Sheriff’s Office said in a press release.
+“It was at this time officers had to put the camel down for the safety of everyone on scene,” Obion County Sheriff’s Office said in a news release.

 Matheny and Gunn succumbed to their injuries and died at the scene, officials said.